DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc U - Dreams of Dawn.md

 When Strahd dies, read:

 <div class="description">
 <p>Strahd stiffens, then staggers back.
 A shudder seems to go through him, followed by a flash of surprise.
-Surprise turns to rage, and the keep trembles with fury, shaking dust from the ceiling until—finally—Strahd’s burning hatred melts away, replaced at last with relief.</p>
+Surprise turns to rage, and the keep trembles with fury, shaking dust from the ceiling.</p>
-<p>"It is strange," he whispers, “how the nothingness seems to go on forever."</p>
+<p>"I am the Ancient," he gasps.
+"I am the Land.
+I am—"</p>
 <p>The dark orbs of his eyes wither and sink into his skull as his corpse deteriorates before you, his limbs, then his torso, crumbling to ash.
 In a matter of moments, only bones, dust, and noble garb remain.</p>
 <p>Strahd von Zarovich, the dark lord of Barovia, is dead and gone.</p>
 </div>